hashicorp/cluster-api-provider-terraform-cloud/README.md

 # Kubernetes Cluster API Provider for Terraform Cloud

 > **Warning**
-> Please note that this is a technical preview and is for experimental purposes only
+> Please note that this is a technical preview and is for experimental purposes only.
+Please [open issues](https://github.com/hashicorp/cluster-api-provider-terraform-cloud/issues) generously if you have feedback.

 Kubernetes-native declarative infrastructure using Terraform Cloud.